Boilermate

 unit which is open vented - this is to say the water stored is at

-atmospheric pressure, not sealed or 'unvented' - rather like a
+atmospheric pressure, not sealed, pressurised or 'unvented'.
+Rather like a

 massive bucket.
 Gledhill (the manufacturer of Boilermate) took the